rhysandofvelaris/Python-flask-webserver/README.md

-completing your project using AWS EC2, Python (Flask), Docker, AWS for deployment, and Jenkins for CI/CD.
+Complete the project using AWS EC2, Python (Flask), Docker, AWS for deployment, and Jenkins for CI/CD.

 ---